 Upon the occurrence of a Change of Control Repurchase Event, as defined in the indenture that governs the Notes, as supplemented, subject to certain conditions, we will be required to offer to repurchase all outstanding Notes at 100% of their principal amount, plus accrued and unpaid interest.
 The source of funds for that purchase of Notes will be our available cash or cash generated from our operations or other potential sources, including borrowings, investment repayments, sales of assets or sales of equity.
 We cannot assure you that sufficient funds from such sources will be available at the time of any Change of Control Repurchase Event to make required repurchases of Notes tendered.
 Before making any such repurchase of Notes, we would have to comply with certain requirements under our ING facility, to the extent such requirements remain in effect at such time, or otherwise obtain consent from the lenders thereunder.
 The terms of our Credit Facilities also provide that certain change of control events will constitute an event of default thereunder entitling the lenders to accelerate any indebtedness outstanding under the Credit Facilities at that time and to terminate the Credit Facilities.
 In addition, the indenture governing our Convertible Notes contains a provision that would require us to offer to purchase the Convertible Notes upon the occurrence of a fundamental change.
 A failure to purchase any tendered Convertible Notes would constitute an event of default under the indenture for the Convertible Notes, which would, in turn, constitute a default under the Credit Facilities and the indenture governing the Notes.
 Our future debt instruments also may contain similar restrictions and provisions.
-If we do not satisfy our obligation to the holders of the Notes to repurchase Notes in connection with a Change of Control Repurchase Event itself would not cause a default.
-It is possible that we will not have sufficient funds at the time of the Change of Control Repurchase Event to make the required repurchase
+If we do not satisfy our obligation to the holders of the Notes to repurchase Notes in connection with a Change of Control Repurchase Event to make the required repurchase of the Notes and/or our other debt.
+See "Description of Notes - Offer to Repurchase Upon a Change of Control Repurchase Event."

-The net proceeds from our sale of the \$ million aggregate principal amount of Notes in this offering will be \$ million, after deducting the underwriting discounts and commissions of \$ million payable by us and estimated offering expenses of approximately \$250,000 payable by us.
+The net proceeds from our sale of the \$250.0 million aggregate principal amount of Notes in this offering will be \$244.6 million, after deducting the original issue discount of \$1.4 million, underwriting discounts and commissions of approximately \$3.7 million payable by us and estimated offering expenses of approximately \$250,000 payable by us.